zeynepsen16/Fnd4_FinalProject/README.md

 renewal — Renewal - 3 cues

+ext1_ITI - Extinction Day 1 with the time between cues (ITIs)

+ext2_ITI - Extinction Day 2 with the time between cues (ITIs)

 Each sheet has groups and cues column.
 Cues are represented as freezing percentage during the cue.

+ PS: Please acknowledge that in here the ITI is used wrong.
+In the literature the ITI (Inter-Trial Interval) is defined as the time between from ONSET of one cue to ONSET of the next cue.
+While in here it is used as from OFFSET of one cue to ONSET of the next one.

 ---
 ## Dependencies